Johan Alfred Björling: 1892 Swedish NW Greenland Expedition

 In the spring of 1892 he was on the EGG Kallstenius, heading for northwest Greenland.
 His planned to survey the largely unexplored polar basin at the northern tip of North America.
-His route passed through Newfoundland, where he met bought a schooner called Ripple for the trip north.
+His route passed through Newfoundland, where he bought a schooner called Ripple for the trip north.
 He also hired a crew and bought provisions for the trip.
 The ship sailed and was never heard from again.
 The next time people heard about the company was through a telegram, sent in November 1893 by the whaler Aurora, which stated that the ship had passed the wrecks of Ripple on June 17 of that year at the mouth of Smith Sound.

 Notes found later revealed details of Björling's tragic expedition.
 According to the notes, Ripple sailed from Godhavn on August 2, 1892 toward Baffin Bay, and crossing it to Melville Bay to Cape York.
 From there Björling moved on to Carey Islands to replenish his supplies from the English depot there.
 His ship, however, had to be abandoned at the island's south coast.
 After that, instead of trying to head for Greenland's west coast, where the expedition almost certainly would have been rescued, Björling headed north to Northumberlandön and from there back to the Carey Islands, finally arriving in Ellesmereland.
 There Björling hoped to meet Eskimos and ask for food and help.
 Unfortunately, that never happened.